j1and1/GodotGooglePlayGamesServices/README.md

 - Download or clone this repository
 - Download corresponding version of `godot-lib.aar` packadge from [here](https://godotengine.org/download/) and place it again in `GodotGooglePlayGamesServicesLib\libs` folder
 - Open this project in atleast Android Studio 4 and run `gradlew build` from terminal to build the debug and release aar libs
-- Build output can be copied to Godot projects `android\plugins` alongside dependencies and plugin description file from `Godot\UnityAdsGodot.gdap`
+- Build output (`GodotGooglePlayGamesServicesLib/build/outputs/aar`) can be copied to Godot projects `android\plugins`

 ## Usage